 How do you beat Tom Brady in the playoffs?
 A historical look back on the seven-time Super Bowl winner's previous postseason failings

-Tom Brady has seven Super Bowl titles to his name, more than any NFL franchise, but he also has eight playoff defeats on his record; watch Brady and the Tampa Bay Buccaneers host the Philadelphia Eagles on Super Wild Card Weekend, live on Sky Sports NFL from 6pm on Sunday
+Tom Brady has seven Super Bowl titles to his name, more than any NFL franchise, but he also has eight playoff defeats on his record; watch Brady and the Tampa Bay Buccaneers host the Los Angeles Rams in the divisional round of the NFL playoffs, live on Sky Sports NFL from 8pm on Sunday

 By David Currie